Bulo Marer hostage rescue attempt

-On 11 January 2013, the French military launched an unsuccessful operation in Bulo Marer, Lower Shabelle, Somalia to rescue French hostage Denis Allex from the militant Islamist organization al-Shabaab.
-Allex was executed in response, and two French commandos, at least 17 Islamist militants and at least eight civilians were killed in the firefight.
+On 11 January 2013, the French military launched an unsuccessful operation in Bulo Marer, Lower Shabelle, Somalia to rescue French hostage Denis Allex from the Islamic militant organization al-Shabaab.
+Allex was executed in response, and two French commandos, at least 17 al-Shabaab militants and at least eight civilians were killed in the firefight.

 Background

 Denis Allex and Marc Aubrière were deployed to Mogadishu, Somalia in 2009 by the French Directorate-General for External Security (DGSE) to train soldiers from the Transitional Federal Government.
-On 14 July 2009, both men were kidnapped from the Sahafi Hotel where they were staying, by armed men impersonating police.
+On 14 July 2009, both men were kidnapped from the Sahafi Hotel where they were staying by armed men impersonating police.
 The captors loaded the men into a truck and left the hotel, but later the truck broke down.
-While the truck was incapacitated, the captors were confronted by members of Hizbul Islam, a Somali Islamist militia, who demanded custody of the hostages.
-The two men were then taken away by fighters from Hizbul Islam and later Allex was transferred to the allied militia, al-Shabaab.
+While the truck was incapacitated, the captors were confronted by members of the Hizbul Islam militia, who demanded custody of the hostages.
+The two men were then taken away by fighters from Hizbul Islam and later Allex was transferred to the allied al-Shabaab.

 On 25 August 2009, according to his version of events, Aubrière, who was being held in Mogadishu, escaped from his captors in the middle of the night while they slept.
 He then walked for five hours to the Somali government compound in the city and, from there, was transported back to France.
 However, Aubrière's account was disputed as being improbable and it was suggested by them that his release was secured after the French government paid a ransom; they said they did not.

 US and French technical and human intelligence teams, including a US Army Special Mission Unit specialized in signals intelligence, and U-28A surveillance flights from Djibouti were immediately deployed in an exhaustive effort to locate the hostage.
 Somali assets recruited by the DGSE identified several locations where the agent had been; the agent was constantly moved by the terrorists mainly because of the fighting between al-Shabaab and African Union troops.
 US and French satellites and unmanned reconnaissance flights monitored the hostage's location for several months as operators from DGSE Division Action unit planned the rescue mission.